-- a) The location of any new facilities shall be subject to any applicable minimum separation distance between such facilities as may be provided for in the Zoning By-law. - a) All facilities shall be included in an appropriate zoning category; - b) Such facilities shall occupy the whole of: - a single detached dwelling house, - a converted single detached dwelling house, - a semi-detached dwelling house (only one of the dwelling units), - a building constructed specifically to accommodate such a facility. - c) Such facilities shall be subject to Site Plan Control.;
+- a) All facilities shall be included in an appropriate zoning category; - b) Such facilities shall occupy the whole of: - a single detached dwelling house, - a converted single detached dwelling house, - a semi-detached dwelling house (only one of the dwelling units). - a building constructed specifically to accommodate such a facility. - c) Such facilities shall be subject to Site Plan Control.; - d) Site services such as sewage disposal, water, gas, electricity, shall be adequate for the facility, or capable of being made adequate; - e) Adequate parking facilities shall be provided in accordance with the requirements of the Zoning By-law; - f) The siting and design of new buildings or additions, in terms of character, massing, scale and height, shall be compatible with adjacent buildings and the streetscape;

-- d) Site services such as sewage disposal, water, gas, electricity, shall be adequate for the facility, or capable of being made adequate; - e) Adequate parking facilities shall be provided in accordance with the requirements of the Zoning By-law; - f) The siting and design of new buildings or additions, in terms of character, massing, scale and height, shall be compatible with adjacent buildings and the streetscape; - g) Adequate buffering shall be provided so as to minimize any adverse impacts on adjacent properties; and - h) Community-based care facilities shall be operated in accordance with the following policies: - no owner/operator is to commence operation without having registered the proposed facility according to a By-law passed under the Municipal Act for that purpose; and - ii) the owner or operator is to provide the Township with written notification of the date on which any such facility ceases operation or changes.
+- g) Adequate buffering shall be provided so as to minimize any adverse impacts on adjacent properties; and - h) Community-based care facilities shall be operated in accordance with the following policies: - i) no owner/operator is to commence operation without having registered the proposed facility according to a Bylaw passed under the Municipal Act for that purpose; and - ii) the owner or operator is to provide the Township with written notification of the date on which any such facility ceases operation or changes.

-7.3.5.5 Day Nurseries Child Care Homes
+7.3.5.5 Child Care Homes

-- a) Day Nurseries Child Care Homes as defined by the Day Nurseries Act Child Care and Early Years Act, 2015 and are permitted in all designations except in the Environmental Protection Area designation and on those lands identified as Natural Hazard Areas provided that such uses are necessary in the area and can be made compatible with surrounding uses. - b) Home based daycare, as permitted under the Child Care and Early Years Act, 2015 may be carried on within a residential dwelling in accordance with the home occupation policies in Section 7.3.4.1. - c) Child Care Homes for more than the allocated children permitted under the Child Care and Early Years Act, 2015 shall be permitted within community facilities or buildings specifically designed for day nurseries.
+- a) Child Care Homes as defined by the Child Care and Early Years Act, 2015 and are permitted in all designations except in the Environmental Protection Area designation and on those lands identified as Natural Hazard Areas provided that such uses can be made compatible with surrounding uses. - b) Home based daycare, as permitted under the Child Care and Early Years Act, 2015 may be carried on within a residential dwelling in accordance with the home occupation policies in Section 7.3.4.1. - c) Child Care Homes for more than the allocated children permitted under the Child Care and Early Years Act, 2015 shall be permitted within community facilities or buildings specifically designed for day nurseries.